-Non-degree students may change to a degree or certificate program by submitting a new degree-seeking application.
+Non-degree students may change to a degree by submitting a new degree-seeking application.
 Having been admitted to the College as a non-degree student does not guarantee acceptance as a degree or certificate student.

 Non-degree students do not qualify to receive financial aid.